1.1.5 Running a web

 nodes are started in parallel, only one will run the migrations.

-Note that we don't currently guarantee a lack of funny-business if you're running mixed Concourse versions - database migrations can perform modifications that confuse other web
+We don't currently guarantee a lack of funny-business if you're running mixed Concourse versions - database migrations can perform modifications that confuse other web

 nodes.
 So there may be some turbulence during a rolling upgrade, but everything should stabilize once all web